 Cultural Arts: This program is funded by the PTA.
 Throughout the year, a variety of artists, performers, authors, and other individuals or groups will come to the school to give presentations to the students.

 Dine Out Nights (Restaurant Nights): PTA sponsored event.
 Throughout the year, the PTA arranges family dining nights on specific dates at a local restaurant.
 This is a fundraising event where the PTA receives a portion of the sales.
 In some cases, a flyer is required to bring for our school to receive the credit.
-In the past, restaurants have included: Chick-fil-A, Grilled Cheese and Co, Ledo’s and Menchies.
+In the past, restaurants have included: Chick-fil-A, Mod Pizza, Chipotle, and Menchies.
 Every year the restaurants may vary.

 Direct Donations: PTA program.
 This is a fundraising program.
 Parents and boosters may donate directly to the CES PTA.
 Write checks out to CES PTA so funds can be deposited to directly benefit the PTA which in turn benefits the students.